 In the world of online course launches, the most successful ones often begin with a conversation.
 Creating a productive back and forth with your audience builds anticipation for your course launch.
 To help you set off on the right foot, we’ve done the research to find templates that will result in more sales for you.

 There is no magic number when it comes to creating a launch conversation through email.
 The key is imply to use the conversation to help define what your product actually is.

-The great part is you only really need an email list of a few hundred to start getting some results and data about your approach.
+The great part about this strategy is that you only need an email list of a few hundred people to start getting results and data about your approach.

 While, we’re going to focus on online course launches, the learnings from this process can be easily translated to launches of all types, whether you’re promoting your product on KickStarter or at a tech startup.